cncf/memorials/carolyn-van-slyck.md

 Carolyn and I would run across each other occassionally and I'm sad to say I lost track of her (and many people :() during the pandemic.
 I will always remember her for her welcoming nature, smile, laugh, brilliance, and being part of the community.

 My hugs and strength to Carolyn's family during this time.

+## Jerod Santo

+I only had the pleasure of meeting Carolyn once, when we hosted her on Go Time in 2021.
+She was so kind, so thoughtful, and so downright _interesting_ (as both a technologist and as a person) that I later asked her to become a regular panelist on the show.
+Unfortunately for us, Carolyn declined the offer because she was already overcommitted.
+I wish I'd had the opportunity to get to know her better.
+She was special.